-In 2021, the Life Comes From It advisory circle chose 40 new projects from among hundreds of applications to receive grants up to $25,000, with more than $800,000 granted so far.
-We have also made new grants to dozens of our previous grantees.
+In 2021, the Life Comes From It advisory circle has chosen more than 40 new projects from among hundreds of applications to receive a grant.
+More than $3 Million has been granted so far.
+We have also made renewed grants to dozens of our previous grantees.

-This year our grants have been categorized as restorative justice, transformative justice or indigenous peacemaking.
+This year our grants have been categorized as restorative justice, transformative justice, indigenous peacemaking or land based healing.

 Ho-Chunk Nation is one of eleven sovereign tribes of Wisconsin.
 Its Trial Court has taken the lead in developing the Peacemaking initiative through training more than twenty individuals who are knowledgeable and experienced with Ho-Chunk tribal lifeways, good listeners, and problem solvers.
 These individuals are ready to address problems brought forward by Nation families, government, business, and state, county, or tribal agencies.